Private Hierarchical Clustering and Efficient Approximation: Main Construction

 Then, $\Pone$ is tasked to initialize the states $L$, $R$ and $B$.
 First, the list $L$ of all encrypted (under $\pk'$) points in $P\cup Q$ is created (by arranging the sets in some fixed ordering and then concatenating $Q$ after $P$), and all points are further blinded by random additive terms in $S$ (lines 5-9).
 Similarly, the matrix $B$ of encrypted (also under $\pk'$) pairwise distances is computed (using the ordering induced by $L$ to arrange the points), and all distances are blinded by random additive terms in $S$ (lines 10-14).
 The computation of square Euclidean distances across sets $P, Q$ (line 12, using also elements in $H$) and the blinding of $L$ and $B$ (lines 8, 13) are all performed in the ciphertext domain via the homomorphic property of AHE encryption.
 All blinding terms in $S$ and $R$ are then encrypted (each under $pk$, lines 9, 14) and $S$, $L$, $R$ and $B$ are sent to $\Ptwo$, after their elements are shuffled using a random permutation $\pi_1$ (line~15).

-In the third round, $\Ptwo$ roughly performs the same process, by further blinding the encrypted points in $L$ and $\Pone$'s encrypted blinding terms in $S$ by random additive terms in $S'$ (both in the ciphertext domain, lines 16-19) and also blinding the encrypted distances in $B$ and $\Pone$'s encrypted blinding terms in $R$ by random additive terms in $R'$ (the former in the plaintext domain and the latter in the ciphertext domain, lines 20-22).
-Similarly, the freshly blinded $S$, $L$, $R$ are sent to $\Pone$, after their elements are shuffled using a random permutation $\pi_2$ (line~23).
-Finally, $\Pone$ decrypts the mutually-contributed accumulated blinding terms in $S$ and $R$, and uses the recovered values in $S$ to completely remove the blinding terms from $L$ (in the ciphertext domain, by the properties of Paillier-based AHE-encryption, lines 24-27).

-The end result is that the composite permutation $\pi_2 \circ \pi_1$ looks completely random to both parties, while they have securely split joint state $\{I, \Delta\}$ into $\{L, R\}$, $B$, as intended.
+Finally, $\Ptwo$ roughly mirrors this by further blinding the encrypted points in $L$ and $\Pone$'s encrypted terms in $S$ by random additive terms in $S'$ (both in the ciphertext domain, lines 16-19) and also blinding the encrypted distances in $B$ and $\Pone$'s encrypted terms in $R$ by random additive terms in $R'$ (the former in the plaintext domain and the latter in the ciphertext domain, lines 20-22).
+The freshly blinded $S$, $L$, $R$ are sent to $\Pone$, after their elements are shuffled using a random permutation $\pi_2$ (line~23).
+Finally, $\Pone$ decrypts the mutually-contributed blinding terms in $S$ and $R$, and uses the recovered values in $S$ to completely remove the terms from $L$ (in the ciphertext domain, by the properties of AHE encryption, lines 24-27).
+Due to this, permutation $\pi_2 \circ \pi_1$ looks completely random to both parties, while they have securely split joint state $\{I, \Delta\}$ into $\{L, R\}$, $B$.

-{\bf Clustering phase.} Once $\Pone, \Ptwo$ have set up their states, they execute the hierarchical clustering iterative process, as shown in Algorithm~\ref{alg:cluster_cluster}, operating solely on their individual matrices $R$, $B$ via two special-purpose protocol components for secure comparison based on Yao's garbled circuits (GC).

-$\Pone, \Ptwo$ encode cluster information in the diagonal of their matrix state $\Sigma$; initially, the $i$-th entry stores $(i, \perp)$, denoting the never-merged singleton of rank $i$ (after the permutation).
+{\bf Clustering phase.} Once $\Pone, \Ptwo$ have set up their states, they run the hierarchical clustering iterative process ( Algorithm~\ref{alg:cluster_cluster}) operating solely on their individual matrices $R$, $B$ via two special-purpose GC-based protocols for secure comparison.
+Importantly, each party encodes cluster information in the diagonal of its matrix state $\Sigma$; initially, the $i$-th entry stores $(i, \perp)$, denoting the (never-merged but already permuted) singleton of rank $i$.
+Hierarchical clustering runs in exactly $n-\ell_t=n-t$ iterations, or clustering rounds.

-At the start of each iteration, $\Pone, \Ptwo$ find which pair of clusters must be merged by jointly running the GC-protocol $(i,j;i,j)\leftarrow \argMinSelect(R;B)$ (line 5): The parties contribute their individual matrices $R, B$ of blinding terms and blinded linkages, to learn the indices $(i,j)$ of the minimum value $B_{i,j}-R_{i,j}$, with $i<j$ by convention (since $R, B$ are symmetric matrices).
-The garbled circuit for $\argMinSelect$ first removes the blinding terms by computing $D=B-R$, compares all values in $D$ to find the minimum element $D_{i,j}=\min_{x,y} B_{x,y}$, and returns to both parties the indices $i,j$\iffull .\else ---and it is common in the literature for secure searching of min-value entry location in blinded matrices (e.g.,~\cite{min1,min2,popa}). \fi